 • You’re on a career path - with lots of future potential ahead of you

 In summary Apprenticeships are more than just a qualification they provide genuine work and training alongside one another.

 The Rotherham NHS Foundation Trust (TRFT) has been committed to the development of apprenticeships for a number of years.
-With the advent of the levy in May 2017 our commitment will be heightened to involve both existing staff and new staff joining the Trust.
+After the introduction of the apprenticeship levy in May 2017 our commitment and volume of apprenticeships has rapidly increased for both existing staff and new staff joining the Trust.

 We currently employ over 4,500 staff at TRFT and there are a number of diverse roles available.
 We offer apprenticeships in numerous Healthcare settings, Administration, Engineering and many more areas.
 Our apprenticeship programmes stretch from Level 2 right up to degree Level 7 qualifications.
 We are always keen to invest and train the right people to help us provide an excellent service to our patients and visitors.

 All of our apprenticeship opportunities are advertised through NHS jobs.